fwinkelbauer/Bumpy/README.md

 ### Profiles

-Lines in a `.bumpyconfig` file can be organized using profiles ("groups"):
+Lines in a `bumpy.yaml` file can be organized using profiles ("groups"):

 ```yaml
 - glob: "*.txt"